-The Humble Beginnings of Wind Power
+The History of Wind Power

 Seven thousand years ago, the Egyptians and Phoenicians used wind to power sailboats.
 This was the first recorded instance of humans putting wind to work.
 Centuries later, the mechanical energy of windmills helped people pump water and mill grains.